 The RESP is just an account with some tax rules around it.
 It is how the money that is deposited into this account gets invested that will make it a halal RESP or not.
 The focus here should not be the account type but the underlying investments.
-As long as that cash is being used to buy Shariah-compliant investments such as the Manzil Mortgage Fund then you should be able to sleep peacefully at night.
+As long as that cash is being used to buy Shariah-compliant investments such as the Manzil Portfolios then you should be able to sleep peacefully at night.

 Registered Education Savings Plan (RESP)